-Interns will work in multiple locations including schools, group homes, and at the RMTS center in Wakefield.
+Interns work in multiple locations including schools, group homes, and at the RMTS office in Wakefield.
 RMTS has a wide variety of instruments and other resources that can be utilized by the intern.
-There is a sign-out sheet in the instrument room that will be used to keep track of borrowed items.
-Additionally, the intern will have the opportunity to create their own "Instrument Kit" to keep with them throughout the internship.
-The intern will work with the Supervising Therapists to determine which instruments they should have in their kit based on their caseload and site assignments.
+There is a sign-out sheet in the instrument room that is used to keep track of borrowed items.
+Additionally, the intern works with the Supervising Therapists to create their own "Instrument Kit" to keep with them throughout the internship, based on their caseload and site assignments.
 Possible instruments in the instrument kit may include various percussion instruments such as maracas, rhythm sticks, frame drums, mallets, guiros, etc. Interns are expected to use their own guitars for their sessions.
 In addition, the Wakefield site has a lending library of music and books available for the intern's use.

-Interns will be provided with a RMTS email account which will be used for all internship-related correspondence, as well as training in and access to BestNotes, LLC, the online, HIPAA-compliant platform used for all clinical documentation.
-RMTS will provide liability insurance coverage for interns during internship.
+Interns are provided with a company laptop for internship-related requirements, an RMTS email account which is be used for all internship-related correspondence as well as training in and access to BestNotes, LLC, the online, HIPAA-compliant platform used for all clinical documentation.
+RMTS provides liability insurance coverage for interns during internship.

 RMTS is not responsible for housing, meals, or transportation during internship.
-RMTS interns are expected to own or have access to a computer/laptop for documentation purposes as well as remote work including group supervision, staff meetings, etc. Please note that a computer tablet, iPad, etc., does not support our documentation platform.
-A current driver's license and dependable transportation is required for this internship.
+RMTS interns are expected to use the company-provided laptop for documentation purposes as well as remote work including group supervision, staff meetings, etc. A current driver's license and dependable transportation are required for this internship.
 In addition, proof of current CPR/First Aid certification is required.
 If an intern is not already certified, RMTS will arrange for this training during the first few weeks of internship.